Photos are available in the DATE 2024 Gallery.

 Track A: Application Design

 is devoted to the presentation and discussion of design experiences with a high degree of industrial relevance, real-world implementations, and applications of specific design and test methodologies.
 Contributions should illustrate innovative or record-breaking design and test methodologies, which will provide viable solutions in tomorrow’s silicon, embedded systems, and large-scale systems.
-In topic A8, there is the opportunity to submit 2-page papers that expose industrial research and practice.

 Track Chair: Alberto Bosio, University of Lyon, FR